Support

 Is Comma free?

-Comma has a generous free tier that includes the full dashboard, all tabs, smart categorisation, net worth tracking, Comma Spark, and 3 months of transaction history.
-Pro ($149 AUD one-time) adds 12 months of history, AI chat, goal projections, tax planning tools, and deep dive analytics.
-Lifetime ($299 AUD one-time) adds unlimited history, household mode, and every future feature.
+Comma has a generous free tier that includes the full dashboard, all tabs, smart categorisation, net worth tracking, Comma Spark, and 30 days of transaction history.
+Pro (from $99 USD / $149 AUD / £79 GBP one-time) adds 12 months of history, AI chat, goal projections, tax planning tools, and deep dive analytics.
+Lifetime (from $199 USD / $299 AUD / £149 GBP one-time) adds unlimited history and every future feature.
 No subscriptions — you pay once.

 Why does Comma use CSV files instead of connecting directly to my bank?